 Many cultures offer potato pancakes, but the Irish Boxty is a true favorite!
 These potato pancakes are crispy, yet pliable, and packed with flavor.
-A boxty makes a wonderful platform for all sorts of savory fillings.

 Saint Patrick’s Day is just around the corner.
 Time to pull out your favorite Irish recipes!